Last Updated On 13th April 2022 By Lauren | Wild Lovely World

 - To live a life less ordinary

-Like I mentioned above, my ancestors were Travellers (or gypsies, as some people might call them, although this is incorrect!), who spent much of their time circling a route and traveling around and in-between County Durham, Cumbria and Lancashire in Great Britain.
+My ancestors were Travellers who spent much of their time circling a route and traveling around and in-between County Durham, Cumbria and Lancashire in Great Britain.

 I don’t know a lot about them other than the stories my mum has told me, which are amazing and incredible stories of the way they lived, their life, work and heritage.
 Of Irish and British descent, they traveled around for years and years in big, beautiful carved wooden caravans pulled by strong shire horses and lived in fields, until the 50s/60s when my grandparents decided to start living in a house and drive a car.
 I find it all fascinating, and I would love to research and write much more about this way of life and tell the story of who they were.